zyn-org/zyn/README.md

 openssl s_client -connect 127.0.0.1:22622 -ign_eof
 ```

-## What is Entangle?
+## What is Narwhal?

-Entangle is a real-time messaging server that implements a protocol designed for scalable pub/sub communication.
-Unlike traditional message brokers, Entangle provides a low-level infrastructure that delegates custom application logic to an external **modulator**.
+Narwhal is a real-time messaging server that implements a protocol designed for scalable pub/sub communication.
+Unlike traditional message brokers, Narwhal provides a low-level infrastructure that delegates custom application logic to an external **modulator**.

 ### What is a Modulator?

-A modulator is an external service that implements custom application logic on top of Entangle's messaging layer.
-Rather than embedding application-specific features in the server, Entangle delegates these concerns to a modulator, keeping the core server lightweight and focused on message routing.
+A modulator is an external service that implements custom application logic on top of Narwhal's messaging layer.
+Rather than embedding application-specific features in the server, Narwhal delegates these concerns to a modulator, keeping the core server lightweight and focused on message routing.

-Each Entangle server connects to exactly **one modulator**, ensuring consistent application protocol semantics.
+Each Narwhal server connects to exactly **one modulator**, ensuring consistent application protocol semantics.

 **Common Modulator Use Cases:**